-One of the things I love about my job – and indeed one of the reasons I pursued a career in business – is that business is as much an art as a science.
-As a consultant, I am often brought in to put out fires, whether it is helping a company through a major transaction or restructuring, filling in for a key executive departure or addressing a complex accounting or financial matter.
+Business is as much an art as a science.
+As consultants, we are often brought in to put out fires, whether it is helping a company through a major transaction or restructuring, filling in for a key executive departure or addressing a complex accounting or financial matter.
 Working in the middle of a crisis is the norm, and success is not about following a step-by-step formula.
 Every situation is unique.
-Yet, from my recent experience steering a company through COVID-19 in the middle of an already difficult restructuring, I have identified certain key cash flow crisis management strategies that allowed us to survive.
+A recent client engagement involved our steering a company through COVID-19 in the middle of an already difficult restructuring, in which certain key cash flow crisis management strategies allowed the client’s business to survive.
 These strategies should be considered essential tools at the disposal of every CFO, CEO and business leader who wants to stand strong and be ready to battle any potential disruptions.

 1. Develop a robust cash flow model.

-I worked as an Interim CFO for a client in an industry that was deeply affected by the pandemic, which all but paralyzed the company’s business and dramatically reduced revenues and cash inflows.
+This particular client is an industry that was deeply affected by the pandemic, which all but paralyzed the company’s business and dramatically reduced revenues and cash inflows.

 Finally, we estimated vendor payments (i.e., Trade AP) based on historical data, known services/contracts engaged and other such data.

 Interested in learning more about cash flow best practices?
 Check out these related blogs:

 - “Optimizing Cash Flow in Challenging Economic Times“

 - “How to Build a Cash Flow Analysis to Manage Liquidity Now“

 - “3 Steps to Better Cash Flow Forecasting“